 - Katie Partin, PhD, is the Director in the Office of Institutional Effectiveness (IE).
 Katie is responsible for national survey and learning assessment administration for the university, as well as survey administration related to job placement and educational plans.
 Additionally, she assists offices across campus with survey design, student learning outcome (SLO) development, and statistical analyses.
 Prior to IE, Katie has worked in various areas of higher education, to include student activities, transfer services, financial aid, and first year programming.
 Katie is an alumnae of UofL with both an MEd and PhD in Counseling and Personnel Services (specializing in College Student Personnel).
 Katie is also an adjunct professor in the College Student Personnel and the Higher Education Administration graduate programs in the College of Education and Human Development at UofL.

-- Brit Thompson, M.A. is the Program Coordinator Senior in the Office of Institutional Effectiveness (IE).
-Brit is responsible for providing assistance in the SACS accreditation process for IE and assists with the coordination of the university-wide annual outcomes assessment process.
-Brit is responsible for coordinating the procedural updates, collecting reports and materials, tracking documents, reviewing reports, and providing relevant feedback to the departments.
-Additionally, she assists in the update, design, administration, and reporting of internally-developed university-wide surveys.
-Prior to IE, Brit worked as an Administrative Assistant in the office of Advancement Services at UofL.
-Brit is an alumnae of UofL with both a BA and MA in English.
+- Theo Barthes, M.A. is the Program Coordinator Senior in the Office of Institutional Effectiveness (IE).
+Theo is responsible for providing assistance in the SACSCOC accreditation process for IE and assists with the coordination of the university-wide annual outcomes assessment process.
+Theo is responsible for coordinating the procedural updates, collecting reports and materials, tracking documents, reviewing reports, and providing relevant feedback to the departments.
+Additionally, he assists in the update, design, administration, and reporting of internally-developed university-wide surveys.
+Prior to IE, Theo worked as an Administrative Assistant in the office of Advancement Services at UofL.
+Theo is an alumnus of UofL with both a BA and MA in English.